Matomo Ecommerce Tracking 2026: WooCommerce + Shopify Self-Hosted

 First-party cookies and the ad-blocker bypass

-The default Matomo endpoint (matomo.example.com/matomo.php) is on every ad-blocker filter list. uBlock Origin matches the /matomo.php path, Brave Shield matches the subdomain pattern, NextDNS matches at the resolver level.
-Block-rate in tech-savvy audiences runs 25-35%.
+The default Matomo endpoint (matomo.example.com/matomo.php) is on every ad-blocker filter list. uBlock Origin matches the /matomo.php path, Brave Shield matches the subdomain pattern.
+Block-rate in tech-savvy audiences runs 25-35% (per EasyPrivacy filter coverage for Matomo paths).

 The fix is a CNAME on your storefront domain that proxies to your Matomo host. analytics.shop.example.com CNAME-pointed at matomo.example.com.
-The endpoint is now first-party, off the standard filter lists, and cookies set by Matomo are first-party cookies (which Safari ITP treats with much longer lifetimes than third-party).
+The endpoint is now first-party, off the standard filter lists, and cookies set by Matomo are first-party (Safari ITP treats them with much longer lifetimes).
+See the Matomo first-party tracking guide.

 If you can’t CNAME (DNS politics, Cloudflare orange-cloud routing), the fallback is reverse-proxying through your origin web server: